Royal Canadian Air Cadets: Technology & Digital Learning Centre eLearning Staff

 An eLearning Staff Cadet is a senior cadet who supports virtual summer training courses from home.
 They work through Cadet365 (Microsoft Teams and Office apps) to help deliver engaging and effective online instruction to junior cadets across Canada.

 National Cadet Advisory Council

 The National Cadet Advisory Council (NCAC), commonly referred to as the National Council, is an advisory body composed of senior cadets from across Canada.
 It provides feedback and recommendations to the Cadet Organizations Administration and Training Service and the Department of National Defence on cadet program policies, training, and activities.
 The council serves as a platform for cadets to voice their opinions, share ideas, and contribute to the development and improvement of the cadet experience at a national level.
 Members are selected based on leadership ability, experience, and their commitment to representing the interests of the broader cadet community.

 Staff Cadet Pay

-Staff Cadet pay is based on the salary scale for Canadian Armed Forces Reserve Officer Cadets.
+Staff Cadet pay is based on the salary scale for Canadian Armed Forces Reserve Officer Cadets' base pay.
 Cadets serving as staff are compensated according to their rank, with higher ranks receiving higher pay rates.